ma-ha/rest-web-ui/html/css-custom/README.md

    * `layout.rows.cols.width` in `px` or `%`
    * `layout.rows.cols.rows.height` in `px`
    * ... and so on
+   * buut: since v1.0 you can change width and heigth using CSS
 2. Every single view can have a `"decor"` setting, to define a frame (divs with background images) and also different CSS classes.